micmejia/bible-dump/NKJV/John/John 9.md

 Therefore the neighbors and those who previously had seen that he was blind said, "Is not this he who sat and begged?"

 ###### 9
 Some said, "This is he."
-Others _said,_ "He is like him."
-He said, "I am _he._"
+Others said, "He is like him."
+He said, "I am he."

 ###### 10
 Therefore they said to him, "How were your eyes opened?"